Skip to content

 If you want to customise how the Vite DevServer behaves you can do so via Vite's server configuration.
 By default Vite will attempt to start the server on port 3000 but will automatically increment to the next available port if 3000 is already in use.
 To ensure this doesn't happen, it is recommended to set a more specific port that you don't expect to change.

-Please refer to Vite's server api documention for more information.
+Please refer to Vite's server api documentation for more information.

 ts